 Al Nolen hit two free throws to put Minnesota up, 66-63, and Tom Crean called timeout go draw up a game-tying play on Indiana’s final possession of regulation.

-Paul Carter grabbed the rebound and made one of two free throws to push Minnesota’s lead to two possessions with 2.6 left to go; securing a precious Big Ten road win for the Gophers.
+But Dumas misfired on a deep three that would have tied the game with three seconds to go and Paul Carter grabbed the rebound and made one of two free throws to push Minnesota’s lead to two possessions with 2.6 left to go; securing a precious Big Ten road win for the Gophers.

 From the onset, Minnesota realized the Hoosiers were not just going to hand over the game.